- Who supports the Lung Association?

 Do you accept interns and practicum students?

 Yes!
 If you’re looking for work experience, send us a note and we’ll see if we can help.
 We’re always looking for students with a lot of passion and skills in the areas of communications, events, administration and social media.
-If you’re interested, please contact Bill Pratt, President & CEO.
+If you’re interested, please contact Neil Johnston, Interim President & CEO.

 Does my donation make a difference?